eupassarinho/sentinel-1-SAR-vegetation-indices/README.md

 https://eupassarinho.github.io/sentinel-1-SAR-vegetation-indices/

 # Referencing
-I receive numerous requests to reproduce this work, and I'm happy to grant them all, I just ask for the conditions:

-Please attribute the original work to our repository.
+I receive numerous requests to reproduce this work, and I'm happy to grant them all, I just ask you to attribute the original work to our repository.
 Check the reference via Zenodo: https://doi.org/10.5281/zenodo.7339421

-# Disclaimer
 This code is part of the Erli's Ph.D. thesis and its papers.
 Enjoy it, and feel free to contact me anytime.
 You can contact me through: erlipinto@gmail.com or erli.santos@ufv.br